-Bird species you can spot: Red and Green Macaws, Cocks-of-the-Rock, Crimson-mantled Woodpeckers, Inca Flycatchers, Black-billed Treehunters, Golden-headed Quetzals, Amazonian Umbrellabirds, Deep-blue Flower-piercers, and many, many more.
+Bird species you can spotare listed but not limited to: Red and Green Macaws, Cocks-of-the-Rock, Crimson-mantled Woodpeckers, Inca Flycatchers, Black-billed Treehunters, Golden-headed Quetzals, Amazonian Umbrellabirds, Deep-blue Flower-piercers, and many, many more.

 The high mountain pass of Abra Malaga in Cusco is the perfect spot to observe native Andean wildlife, including many unique species of birds.
 Its proximity to the jungle and nearby river valleys also makes it easy to spot species from several varied climate zones.
 Located in the Cusco region near the living Inca village of Ollantaytambo, a birdwatching expedition here is easily combined with tours of the Sacred Valley or Machu Picchu, making Abra Malaga an ideal destination for those looking to pack a lot of destinations into their trip.

 Bird species you can spot: Inca wrens, Cuzco Brush Finches, Bearded Mountaineers, White Tufted Sunbeams, Creamy Crested Spinetails, Chestnut Breasted Mountain Finches, Puna Ground-Tyrants, Marcapata Spinetails and many, many more.